 Nosocomial infections (NI) - also called hospital-acquired infections (HAI) - occur when patients acquire an infection from the healthcare environment within two to three days of entering the hospital (Vincent, 2003).
 (The etymology derives from "Nosokomiakos", meaning "of the hospital") Nosocomial infections - there are many kinds - can cause complications in the treatment of already sick patients.
-NIs often originate from intensive care units (ICUs) and thus frequently affect critically ill patients (Asensio et al., 2000).
 According to WHO estimates, around 15% of patients under medical care suffer from nosocomial infections, worldwide.
 And the risk of a patient developing a nosocomial infection has greatly increased in the last decade (Agaba et al., 2017).

 The biggest source of potential infection in healthcare facilities are people - both patients and healthcare workers.
 Human skin contains surface microorganisms on the order of 100 to 10000 per square centimeter.
 Despite efforts at disinfection and sanitation, there is no such thing as a sterile operating room if there are people in the room.
 Most of those microogranisms are vegetative bacteria and benign.

 Viruses, bacteria and fungal parasites can all cause nosocomial infections.
 The most common bacterial species that have been isolated from frequently occurring NIs include Staphylococci (especially methicillin-resistant S. aureus, MRSA), Pseudomonas species, Acinetobacter species and members of Enterobacteriaceae family (including Escherichia coli and Klebsiella pneumonia).
 Most of these gram-positive and negative bacteria are antibiotic resistant and can quickly spread to immunocompromised patients, especially ones that are critically ill.
 This is why intensive care units (ICUs) see a lot of NIs (Asensio et al., 2000).
 It has been estimated that around 70% of all nosocomial infections are caused by any of the above-mentioned bacterial species (Chambers, 2005).
 Nosocomial infections may cause respiratory, eye, gastrointestinal diseases, and more.

 The most common nosocomial infections include pneumonia, bloodstream infection (sepsis or septicemia), surgical site infections, and urinary tract infections (UTIs).